milomedia/tilix/impact.md

     We are particularly proud of the role Tilix played in helping Uniti EV raise circa €5M through three rounds.
 - template: content-block
   headline: Microfinance
-  text: Small scale social enterprises can leverage Tilix knowledge, technology, labour
+  text: Small scale social enterprises can leverage Tilix capital to help deliver
-    and capital to help deliver their mission.
+    their mission.
 We have a strong preference for helping organisations which address fuel poverty and air quality.
+These deals are typically in the form of a loan or sponsorship.
 date: 2019-04-02T13:45:12.000+00:00

 ---